Lately, we have been receiving a lot of questions about the new regulations for helideck monitoring systems. In order to support

 All requirements can be found in the HCA’s Standard Helideck Monitoring Systems rev 9b.

-This new standard will become mandatory as of the 1st of April 2021.
+This new standard has become mandatory as of the 1st of April 2021.

 According to CAP437: “Helicopter operations to vessels not equipped with HMS meeting this standard will be restricted to stable deck conditions only from 01 April 2021.”